wangchou/Align/README.md

-# OnigiriNote
+# Align
-A customizable techou
+A techou make days aligned with your life

 ## Objective
 *   Help people to remember their original objectives/feelings/passion